UnsolvedCypher/EvilStatusIconForever/README.md

                 this.emit('message-icon-added', icon);
         },

-  5. Restart GNOME 3 by press `Alt + F2` and `r` and hit enter.
+  5. Restart GNOME 3 by pressing `Alt + F2` and `r` and hit enter.
-  6. Start GNOME console by press `Alt + F2` and `lg` and hit enter.
+  6. Start GNOME console by pressing `Alt + F2` and `lg` and hit enter.
-  7. Switch to `Errors` tab, now you should see message like the following:
+  7. Switch to the `Errors` tab, now you should see message like the following:

         wmClass[] = deadbeef
         wmClass[] = pidgin

-  8. The above is all tray icon you have now, pick up those tray icon you want it appears on top bar, and put thier name into `notification` array.
+  8. The above is all tray icons you have now, choose the tray icons you want to appear on the menu (top) bar, and put their names into `notification` array.
   9. Restart GNOME, now you should see them on top bar.
 Goold Luck! :)